Nexis-Network/homepage/content/docs/manage/database-access.md

 To create a read-only role:

-1. Connect to your database from an SQL client such as [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Exzo Network SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+1. Connect to your database from an SQL client such as [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Nexis Network SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
 If you need help connecting, see [Connect from any client](/docs/connect/connect-from-any-app).

 2. Create a `readonly` role using the following statement.
 A password is required.